Asa Packer Mansion: Description

 The Asa Packer Mansion is located near Jim Thorpe's historic downtown Broadway area, on a terrace overlooking the Lehigh River on the west side of Packer Hill Avenue.
 The home of Packer's son, the Harry Packer Mansion, designed by Sloan's protegee Addison Hutton, is next door on the same road.
-The Asa Packer Mansion was built over a cast iron frame and cost $14,000 dollars.
+The Asa Packer Mansion was built over a cast iron frame and cost $14,000.
 It contains a total of three stories, 18 rooms, a red-ribbed tin roof, and a two-story covered porch.
 Both the main roof and porch roof have extended eaves with brackets, and the main roof is capped by a cupola.
 The main three-story block is extended to either side by smaller blocks ending in bowed segments.
 The porch has elaborate Italianate details, including arched valances with lacework in the spandrels, and lacework balustrades on the second floor.
 The interior is also lavishly appointed, retaining original woodwork, features and period furnishings.